microsoft/mcp-interviewer/README.md

 ### 🔎 Constraint checking

-The MCP Interviewer helps you make sure you aren't violating providers' hard constraints and warns you when you're not following recommended guidance.
+The MCP Interviewer helps avoid violating providers' hard constraints and warns you when you're not following recommended guidance.

+For example, OpenAI does not allow more than 128 tools in a single chat completion request, and recommends at most 20 tools.

 <details>